spa542/COSC420/Project3P2Continuation/DEC4Update.md

 additions on their own.
 As a matter of fact, each processor will take a separate row than any other processor from the adjacency matrix.

+## MetaFile Scripting
+Currently, the algorithm for reading in the citations and creating the matrix has been tweaked to be used with sparse matrices.
+The speed up is significant because we are only storing padded rows of integers where each element represents the number of 0s between each 1 in the matrix.
+This file is currently being ran in full on the cluster and should be confirmed as finished within a day.
+That is the main change because there were some extra functions regarding sorting the indices and special calculations needed to make the algorithm work effectively.

+## Going Forward
+Overall, once we have both the sparse matrix file and the pagerank/hits working, we are going to create a script that will bring all of the calculated data paired with each paper into a struct and write those into a file.
+From there, we will use that metadata along with the already calculated metadata from the other paper script to bring it all together so that we can create one large struct for each paper that has all of the information neat and tidy in one spot to be used in the actual program algorithm.